23 FAQs about employment tribunals

 It is always best to call witnesses to give evidence in person as more weight is attached to evidence where the witness can be cross-examined.
 You can submit witness statements without asking the witnesses to give evidence but it will not carry as much weight as calling them.

 Probably yes.
 Encourage your witnesses to be factual and polite.
 If you are cross-examined, follow the same procedure.
 Do not lose your temper - it will not help your case.

-20. How much is it going to cost to defend a claim for unfair dismissal based on a one-day hearing?
-If we win, can we claim costs back from our ex-employee?
+20. How much will it cost to defend an Employment Tribunal claim based on a one-day hearing?
+Can we claim costs against our ex-employee if we win?

-The Tribunal might not make an award at all: it might simply demand that the employee be reinstated (to his or her old job) or re-engaged (in another of similar standing).
+The Tribunal might not make an award at all: it might simply demand that the employee be reinstated (to their old job) or re-engaged (in another of similar standing).
 However, if an award is made instead, it will currently consist of two elements:

 Employees below the age of 22 get half a week's pay for each year's service they have completed; those between the ages of 22 and 40 get a week's pay for each year of completed service; and those aged 41 or over get a week and a half.
-In each case, the week's pay is capped at £489, and there is a 20 week limit.
+In each case, the week's pay is capped at £544, and there is a 20-week limit.

 Yes, you can appeal.
 You have 42 days from the date the notification of the decision is sent to you.
 It is the date of dispatch of the notice, not receipt, that is important.
 The appeal is limited to points of law.
 Take legal advice before lodging any appeal.

-23. If the Tribunal demands that we reinstate an employee we would not want on the premises again, what can we do about it?
+23. What can we do if the Employment Tribunal demands we reinstate an employee we do not want on the premises again?

 This is unlikely, because the Tribunal will take into account whether it is practicable for the employee to return to work for the employer - and one of the factors considered will be whether relations at the workplace have been too severely damaged.